 Listed below are three simple steps to help guide new or inexperienced traders in finding a broker that will best suit their needs.

-Step 1: Know what to look for.
+Step 1: Know What to look for in Forex Brokers

 Prior to comparing or short listing potential brokers, you must first know what criteria to be mindful of.
 Here are a few questions to get you started:

 The first thing that you should look at when selecting a broker is to see if the broker is regulated by a competent regulatory agency(read more about Forex and CFD broker regulations).
 By dealing with a regulated broker, you can have the assurance that the broker has met the operating standards imposed by the regulatory body.
 Some of these standard regulatory requirements include having adequate capitalization and maintaining segregated accounts in order to protect the clients’ funds.
 Additionally regulation offers fund protection should the firm become insolvent and ensures the broker is upholding rigorous standards as a financial service provider.

 Countries that have financial regulatory agencies that are backed with strict regulatory enforcement include: